pgrange/bash_unit/README.md

 }
 ```

 With bash, the result code of a pipeline equals the result code of the last command of the pipeline.
 The last command is *grep* and since grep succeeds, the failure of *_ps* is lost and our test succeeds.
+We have only succeeded in messing with the test output, nothig more.

 An alternative may be to activate bash *pipefail* option but this may introduce unwanted side effects.
 We can also simply not output anything in *_ps* so that *grep* fails: